Overman King Gainer: Yapan Exodus

 Sara Kodama is a diligent high school student and member of the Gauli Squad, a rebel soldier faction which supports the Yapan Exodus.
 Her work ethic is matched only by her heart, which she devotes mainly to Gainer.
 Her plan upon completion of the Yapan Exodus is to cultivate a farm.
+She primarily pilots a Panther-type Silhouette Machine as a scout.